Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * Dedicated Hardware (HSM = Hardware Security Module)
 * You manage your own encryption keys entirely (not AWS)
 * HSM device is tamper resistant, FIPS 140-2 Level 3 compliance
+* CloudHSM runs in your Amazon VPC
+* Uses FIPS 140-2 level 3 validated HSMs
+* Managed service and automatically scales
+* Retain control of your encryption keys - you control access (and AWS has no visibility of your encryption keys)
+* Use Cases:
+  * Offload SSL/TLS processing from web servers
+  * Protect private keys for an issuing certificate authority (CA)
+  * Store the master key for Oracle DB Transparent Data Encryption
+  * Custom key store for AWS KMS – retain control of the HSM that protects the master keys

 ### AWS Certificate Manager (ACM)

-* easily provision, manage, and deploy SSL/TLS Certificates
+* Easily provision, manage, and deploy SSL/TLS X.509 Certificates
 * Used to provide in-flight encryption for websites (HTTPS)
 * Supports both public and privateTLS certificates
 * Free of charge for publicTLS certificates
 * AutomaticTLS certificate renewal
+* Single domains, multiple domain names and wildcards
-* Integrations with (loadTLS certificates on)
+* Integrates with several AWS services including:
   * Elastic Load Balancers
-  * CloudFront Distributions
+  * Amazon CloudFront Distributions
-  * APIs on API Gateway
+  * AWS Elastic Beanstalk
+  * AWS Nitro Enclaves
+  * AWS CloudFormation
+* Public certificates are signed by the AWS public Certificate Authority
+* You can also create a Private CA with ACM
+* Can then issue private certificates
+* You can also import certificates from third-party issuers

 ### SSM Parameter Store

-* Secure storage for configuration and secrets
+* Parameter Store provides secure, hierarchical storage for configuration data and secrets
 * Optional Seamless Encryption using KMS
 * Serverless, scalable, durable, easy SDK
 * Version tracking of configurations / secrets
 * Security through IAM
 * Notifications with Amazon EventBridge
 * Integration with CloudFormation
+* Store data such as passwords, database strings, and license codes as parameter values
+* Store values as plaintext (unencrypted data) or ciphertext (encrypted data)
+* Reference values by using the unique name that you specified when you created the parameter
+* No native rotation of keys (difference with AWS Secrets Manager which does it automatically)

 ### AWS Secrets Manager

 * Newer service, meant for storing secrets
 * Capability to force rotation of secrets every X days
 * Automate generation of secrets on rotation (uses Lambda)
-* Integration with Amazon RDS (MySQL, PostgreSQL, Aurora)
+* Built-in Integration with Amazon RDS (MySQL, PostgreSQL, Aurora), Amazon Redshift, Amazon DocumentDB
 * Secrets are encrypted using KMS

 ### SSM Parameter Store vs Secrets Manager